janpetzold/az305-learning/README.md

 - PaaS in VNet, better compatibility, ideally for Lift & Shift migrations
 - Supports autofailover groups (but not geo-replication in multiple regions or autoscaling)
 - supports more features compared to Az SQL DB (e.g. CLR without file system access, Cross-database transactions), good for migrating onPremise workloads to VMs
-- uses vCores mode, max CPU/Storage can be defined
+- uses vCores mode, max CPU/Storage can be definedm supports Hybrid benefit
 - deploys own Virtual Network
 - ideal for customers interested in instance-scoped features, such as SQL Server Agent, Common language runtime (CLR), Database Mail, Distributed transactions, and Machine Learning Services